The Scottish Youth Parliament's Campaign on Young People's Mental Health

 - Phase One (Research) took place from January 2016 to June 2016.
 Young people all over Scotland participated in a research survey aimed at capturing their experience and awareness of mental health services and information.
 The results have now been compiled in a report titled, Our generation's epidemic.
 Find more information and the full report here.

-- Phase Two (Advocacy) will be informed by the findings of the research project, and will be launched in summer 2016.
+- Phase Two (Advocacy) was informed by the findings of the research phase, and launched in summer 2016.

-- Phase Three (Engagement) will run throughout the year, and will focus on raising awareness and understanding of young people’s mental health, and on promoting positive conversations about mental health.
+- Phase Three (Engagement) ran throughout the year, and focused on raising awareness and understanding of young people’s mental health, and on promoting positive conversations about mental health.

 - Our generation's epidemic - SYP's research report investigating young people's experience and awareness of mental health services, support, and information.